Nexplore Travel

 Silk Route (Photo: Tarunjyoti Tewari)

-Lying in the East Sikkim district, Zuluk is a small hamlet famous for Silk Route and beautiful valleys.
+Lying in the East Sikkim district, Zuluk is a small hamlet famous for the Silk Route and beautiful valleys.
 The ancient route that leads to Tibet starts from here.
 It was commonly used by traders travelling to Tibet through Jelep-la.
 The route started from Kalimpong and passed through Pedong, Aritar, Dzuluk and Jelepla to Chumbi valley in Tibet.

 Borong | offbeat places in Sikkim